girtel/scooter_website/content/people/people.md

   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
     - Main Researcher
-    - Research Group
+    - Engineering
-    - External Collaborators
+    - Collaborators
+    - Advisory Board
 design:
-  show_interests: false
+  show_interests: true
-  show_role: false
+  show_role: true
   show_social: false
-  show_image: false
+  show_image: true
   show_link: false
-  bootstrapcol: 4
 ---

 The project is developed within the Technical University of Cartagena, in the [Telecommunication Networks Engineering Group](https://girtel.upct.es)